ingemaradahl/work-lock/README.md

 ## Usage

 `today.sh` shows for how long you've been working, and how long you've been "inactive" for the current day.
 The amount of inactive time can be altered by passing `adjust` with a duration in minutes.
+When passing two offsets to `adjust`, the start timestamp as well as well as the amount of inactive time will be changed.
 Additionally it can take an offset to show the times for previous days.
+See `today.sh --help` for more information.

 ```
 $ today.sh